How to Start a Legal Consultancy Business in Dubai (2026)

 Can you provide legal advice in Dubai as a consultant?

 You must be licensed by the Dubai Legal Affairs Department to provide legal advice in Dubai.
-Legal consultants can provide legal opinions, draft contracts, and offer corporate advice without being qualified UAE advocates.
+Legal consultants can offer legal consultation and provide legal services such as legal opinions, contract drafting, and advisory support, including expert legal advice and practical legal solutions under UAE law, without being qualified UAE advocates.

 Can legal consultants in the UAE represent clients in local courts?

 Only UAE national advocates registered with the Ministry of Justice have the right of audience in local courts.
-Legal consultants can assist with case preparation and arbitration but cannot plead before a judge.
+Legal consultants can assist with case preparation for uae courts and dubai courts, as well as arbitration, but cannot plead before a judge.
+In tenancy disputes or rental disputes, matters are commonly handled through the Dubai Rental Disputes Centre, the designated forum for landlord-tenant cases including unpaid rents and unpaid salaries issues tied to occupancy claims.
+For debt recovery, the process usually starts with formal notices and may involve mediation before court claims.

 Is mainland or free zones better for a legal advisor in Dubai?

 Mainland is better for advising local government entities and representing clients across the entire UAE.
-Free zones like DIFC or DMCC are ideal for boutique firms focusing on international law, offshore structuring, and common law arbitration.
+Free zones like DIFC or DMCC are ideal for boutique firms focusing on international law, offshore structuring, and common law arbitration, though firms with an international focus may also advise on property matters through real estate lawyers and international lawyers where needed.
+In Dubai, property deals must be registered with the Dubai Land Department and comply with Federal Law No. 5 of 1985 on civil transactions under civil law, and complex property disputes may escalate through higher judicial levels, including the supreme court, where properly licensed advocates handle appearances.

 Let's Talk